Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse-create-hello-world-web-app.md

 # Create a Hello World web app for Azure App Service using Eclipse

-Using open sourced [Azure Toolkit for Eclipse](https://marketplace.eclipse.org/content/azure-toolkit-eclipse) plugin, create and deploy a basic Hello World application to Azure App Service as a web app can be done in a few minutes.
+Using open sourced [Azure Toolkit for Eclipse](https://marketplace.eclipse.org/content/azure-toolkit-eclipse) plugin, creating and deploying a basic Hello World application to Azure App Service as a web app can be done in a few minutes.

 > [!NOTE]
 >